Susan Snodgrass website

 Susan is a cultural writer, critic, and editor who is interested in contemporary art, architecture and urbanism outside the mainstream.
 After several teaching and professional affiliations, she’s currently hit a point in her career and life where she’d like to focus on her identity as an independent professional.

-The design challenge for Susan’s site was an interesting one; as many of her written reflections are art pieces, Susan’s site itself had to be lean on a “style” so as not to clash with the diverse different artworks she is profiling and displaying within her content.
-Since most of the imagery on the site would be coming from the art recently written about, the style of the images themselves would be consistently changing and not within and specific color palette or style.
+The design challenge for Susan’s site was an interesting one!
+As many of her written reflections are about art pieces, Susan’s site itself had to be quite lean on a “style” so as not to clash with the diverse different artworks she is profiling and displaying within her content.
+Since most of the imagery on the site would be coming from the art recently written about, the style of the images themselves would be consistently changing and not within any specific color palette or style.

 With her new site from Blustery Day Design, Susan was set to increase the visibility of her writing and interest in the services she offers.